nancygilberttech-coder/skills-github-pages/_posts/2026-01-09-the-evolution-of-quality-strategy.md

 The future belongs to the **QA Strategist**—the person who doesn't just find the bugs, but designs the systems that prevent them from existing in the first place.

 **Are you ready to move from being a tester to a strategist?
-Let’s discuss in the comments.**
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/nancy-gilbert-86a08014/)   .**